kubescape/prometheus-exporter/README.md

 ```
 The exporter will start collecting security metrics from the Kubernetes cluster and exposing them for Prometheus to scrape.

+If you also want to collect metrics on a workload level you need to set an environment variable `ENABLE_WORKLOAD_METRICS=true`.
+Keep in mind that this will increase the number of metrics exposed by the exporter.

 6. Accessing Metrics:

 To access the exported metrics directly from the exporter, open your web browser and go to: `http://localhost:8080/metrics`